tymyrddin/blue-phish/source/docs/general/mfa.md

 ## Token stealing

 Making life easier for users, "session cookies" are stored on endpoint devices, so users don’t have to re-authenticate during sessions.
 These can be stolen and placed within the session of the adversary, making the browser believe the actual trusted user is being authenticated.

+## Layer upon layer

+So MFA was invented to protect authorisation.
+Now we need a next layer to protect MFA.